SNU-HCIL/2020-Fall-DCCP/template/public/md/function.md

 * .green[When a function is called], .purple[a new symbol table is created] for the function
    * It keeps track of .blue[all names] defined within the function and their .blue[current bindings]
    * If a function is called from within the function, another stack frame is created
-   * Functions can reference variables from the containing scope
+   * .green[Functions can reference variables from the containing scope]
 * When the function completes, its .red[stack frame] goes away (is .red[popped] off)

 .row[